-are $\cS \cap (U_Q \sqcup Q)$-constructible and the natural maps
+are $\cS \cap (U_Q \cup Q)$-constructible and the natural maps

-are isomorphisms. \end{claim} Note that our proposition will follow from this claim, as we can express each of the extensions ${}^p j_! \cG, j_{!*} \cG$ and ${}^p j_* \cG$ as iterated extensions across one stratum of $Z$ at a time.
+are isomorphisms. \end{claim} Our proposition will follow from this claim, as we can express each of the extensions ${}^p j_! \cG, j_{!*} \cG$ and ${}^p j_* \cG$ as iterated extensions across one stratum at a time.
 For example: